$5000 for an Exceptional Biography-in-progress About an African American Subject

-The Frances “Frank” Rollin Fellowship awards $2,000 to an author working on a biographical work about an African American figure or figures whose story provides a significant contribution to our understanding of the Black experience.
-This fellowship also provides the recipient with a year’s membership in BIO, registration to the annual BIO conference, and publicity through BIO’s marketing channels.
+The Frances “Frank” Rollin Fellowship awards $5,000 each to two authors working on a biographical work about an African American figure or figures whose story provides a significant contribution to our understanding of the Black experience.
+This fellowship also provides the recipients with a year’s membership in BIO, registration to the annual BIO Conference, and publicity through BIO’s marketing channels.

 The Rollin Fellowship aims to remediate the disproportionate scarcity and even suppression of Black lives and voices in the broad catalog of published biography.
 This fellowship reflects not only BIO’s commitment to supporting working biographers but to encouraging diversity in the field.

 The Frances “Frank” Rollin Fellowship for African American Biography is named for one of the first known African American biographers and is awarded to promote biographies of African American lives.

 The fellowship’s namesake, Frances Anne Rollin Whipper — who wrote under her nickname-turned-pen name “Frank A. Rollin” — was a 19th century author and activist.
 Her groundbreaking 1868 biography, Life and Public Services of Martin R. Delany, about a Black abolitionist journalist, physician and Union Army officer, positioned her as among the first recorded African American biographers.
 Reception to her book in the Black press underscored the significance of her precedent and called for more biographies of African Americans.
 This fellowship, in her honor, seeks to carry on that call.